Pilot project · AI Support Operations

 Execution

-One week from audit to working prototype
+One week from audit to validated prototype

 Product thinking